hireupau/front-end-js-architect-assessment/README.md

 ## Submission

 Please push your changes to a public GitHub repo and let us know when you're done.
-If you're confident in your solution, you can even submit it as a PR to the EJS :)
+If you're confident in your solution, you can even submit it as a PR to the EJS project :)